Quick Summary

 - Collecting and validating payroll data (1–2 hours): Reviewing timecards, PTO usage, overtime, bonuses, commissions, and deductions.
 Discrepancies often require follow-up with managers or employees.

-- Calculating wages and deductions (1–1.5 hours): Applying regular and overtime rates, benefit deductions, pre- and post-tax withholdings, garnishments, and other payroll adjustments accurately.
+- Calculating wages and deductions (1–1.5 hours): Ensuring accurate payroll by applying regular and overtime rates.
+This includes benefit deductions, pre- and post-tax withholdings, garnishments, and other adjustments.

-- Payroll processing and review (1–2 hours): Running payroll, reviewing payroll registers, verifying totals, and confirming wage and hour compliance before final approval.
+- Payroll processing and review (1–2 hours): Running payroll.
+Reviewing payroll registers. verifying totals.
+Confirming wage and hour compliance before final approval.

-- Corrections and adjustments (0.5–1.5 hours): Fixing missed punches, retroactive pay changes, terminations, benefit updates, or deduction errors.
+- Corrections and adjustments (0.5–1.5 hours): Fixing missed punches.
+Making retroactive pay changes.
+Dealing with terminations, benefit updates, or deduction errors.

 - Employee questions and support (0.5–1 hour): Responding to pay-related questions before and after payroll is processed.

-- Filing payroll taxes and related compliance tasks (1–2 hours, averaged): Preparing and submitting required payroll tax filings, remitting payments, reconciling reports, and tracking deadlines.
-While not required every pay period, this work adds significant time over the course of a year.
+- Filing payroll taxes and related compliance tasks (1–2 hours, averaged): Preparing and submitting payroll tax filings.
+Remitting payments.
+Reconciling reports.
+Tracking deadlines.

 Hidden Time Costs of Managing Payroll Internally